ServiceStack/ServiceStack.Redis/README.md

 ## Redis Client Managers

 The recommended way to access `RedisClient` instances is to use one of the available Thread-Safe Client Managers below.
-Client Managers are connection factories which is ideally registered as a Singleton either in your IOC or static classes.
+Client Managers are connection factories which should be registered as a Singleton either in your IOC or static class.

 ### RedisManagerPool